Sayed Darwish: Legacy

 At the age of 30, Darwish was hailed as the father of new Egyptian music and the hero of the renaissance of Arab music.
 Journalist and historian Samir Kassir credited Darwish specifically with having "brought in completely new orchestration" to Arab music, thereby modernizing the genre.

 He is still very much alive in his works.
 His belief that music was not merely for entertainment but an expression of human aspiration imparted meaning to life.
-He is a legendary composer remembered in street names, statues, a commemorative stamp, an Opera house, and a feature film.
+He is a composer remembered in street names, statues, a commemorative stamp, an Opera house, and a feature film.
 He dedicated his melodies to the Egyptian and pan-Arab struggle and, in the process, enriched Arab music in its entirety.

 The Palestinian singer and musicologist, Reem Kelani, examined the role of Sayyid Darwish and his songs in her programme for BBC Radio Four entitled "Songs for Tahrir" about her experiences of music in the uprising in Egypt in 2011.